• Skip to primary navigation

 You can then use it in place of rice or pasta in many recipes.

-Additionally, farro makes a great substitute for freekeh.
+Also, farro makes a great substitute for freekeh - see farro substitute ideas and tips.

 Freekeh is another ancient grain with a similar taste and texture.